deepakr-28/simply-jekyll/about.md

 ### Reach Out To Me

-I rant a lot on twitter and here's my fancy [[linkedin::https://www.linkedin.com/in/guyandtheworld/]] profile.
+I rant a lot on twitter and here's my [[linkedin::https://www.linkedin.com/in/guyandtheworld/]] profile.
 If you want to grab a coffee or a beer (I prefer the latter), I'm all down for it as long as you're buying. :P

-I'd love to receive an e-mail from you!
-Drop an email([[guyandtheworld@gmail.com::mailto:guyandtheworld@gmail.com]]) if you want to flex your mix-tape.
+Reach out to me through email([[guyandtheworld@gmail.com::mailto:guyandtheworld@gmail.com]]).

 ---

 ### What Am I Up to Now?

-I work on my start-up [alrt.ai](http://alrt.ai).
-To pay the bills, I work for a US-based hardware company where I work on architecting their Cloud Environment and databases and do a lot of analytics.
+To pay the bills, I work part-time for a US-based hardware company where I work on architecting their Cloud Environment and databases, and do a lot of analytics.
+Rest of the time, I'm working on my start-up [alrt.ai](http://alrt.ai).

-As a hobby, I'm learning how to build scalable applications in Golang while also learning how to do Customer Development and do sales!
+As a hobby, I'm learning how to build scalable applications in Golang while reading Product and Customer Development!

----

-### Contributions and Failures During my Engineering

-- **EvalAI and EvalAI-CLI:** Definitely my most significant open-source contribution!
-I've learned so much from working on these projects about AWS, backend, and good code.
-The people who I worked with here are just brilliant.
-I couldn't have had a better team to do Google Summer of Code with!
-- **Let's Predict the Recession:** Not really a failure since this project helped me get a Data Science internship at Trell!
-They have over 20 million active users now and I really built some cool stuff while here and made a really good network!
-- **Arvy:** Kind of a failure.
-Meaning I was successful in building what I intended - a fancy AR-based story-telling application but I didn't do sales or market it enough.
-Thinking back, if I did go out and put it out there, something definitely would've come out of this.
-- **Makri:** Not really a failure because I got the opportunity to go to Singapore to present a talk on the impact of NLP.
-This thing was all about "future potential".
-Alas, this was also abandoned.
-- **Snapdiet:** Complete and utter failure, since again I built this without doing Customer Development.
-Did I ask myself what would set this apart from the thousand other dieting apps?
-No. Did I talk with people who diet and track food?
-Also, no. Did I do it for the sake of making an app?
-Yes.
-Was it a good lesson?
-Kinda.

----

-### Things I'm Happy I did!
-- **alrt.ai**: It's not every day you can say you co-founded an Enterprise AI Start-up with the Head of Risk Analytics at SCB who you met through Reddit.
-I got to learn stuff like how Hedge Funds work, how Risk Managers think, and why the VP of Sales always gets paid more!
-Along with that, gaining exposure and a network that your average 4th year engineering student doesn't come by.
-- **Google Summer of Code**: This is probably the one thing I worked the most hard for.
-I had to grind my evenings after college, sometimes even skip classes completely to make sure I wrote good code for EvalAI and that eventually ended up getting selected for this program.
-- **Data Science at Trell**: The coolest gig I got.
-I decided to give Data Science a try since doing statistics and A/B testing fascinated the hell out of me.
-I had to churn through the ISLR book and eventually got the internship for which I had to move to Bangalore.
-They brought beer to the office every Friday and they have 20 million active users now.
-- **Mentor for Google Code-In, 2016**: The confidence I got when they selected an 18-year-old to mentor other 18-year-olds probably got me through 4 years of Engineering and pushed to contribute to Open-Source and talk to more people online.
-Talk about the butterfly effect.
-- **Talk at FOSSASIA Summit, 2018**: Ah, the time when I got invited for a talk at Singapore and got an extreme case of Impostor Syndrome because I felt like the work I did was sub-par (it was) and the people there were beyond accomplished (they were).

----

-### Books I Love!

-- **Zero to One:** Prime reason why I became a workaholic.
-Damn you, Peter Thiel.
-- **Sapiens:** Reinforced my beliefs in existentialism and the futility of life.
-- **Endurance: Shackleton's Incredible Voyage**
-- **The Tipping Point:** Malcolm Gladwell is probably my favourite author.
-- **Into Thin Air**

 ---